39 But one of the hung evildoers began to

 So here the 3 impaled men stand for the 3 validation sacrifices in God's plan

 In these two gospels Jesus two fellow impalees are referred to as robbers who begin to reproach him.
 The two in Matthew and the two in Mark together make 4 robbers who pick up their torture stakes as Jesus did.
 In fact they began as houses of prayer but became caves of robbers.
 They are the 4 true churches.
 FDS1 and FDS3 steal the saints from FDS2 and FDS4.
-FDS4 has a sect in Laodicea which has stolen most of its congregation and presumably a similar thing happened to FDS2.
+FDS4 has a sect in the Watchtower, Laodicea, which has stolen most of its congregation.
+And presumably FDS2 had a sect in the Roman Catholic Church which stole most of their congregation.
+These are the power games of Satan with the true churches.
 What a terrible job we make of serving God!
 Even when we are staring the glory of God in the face, all we want is money, status, power the glory of men and the glory of women.
 So great is our desire for glory and so small is our gratitude for salvation.

 38 Then 2 robbers were impaled with him,